Cerebellum-Network/contribute/Missions/Active/cere-accounts-onboarding-mission-1.md

 ## Mission Objective
 Developers!
-Are you looking to get started building and deploy apps and services on top of the Cere Network Blockchain and the new Decentralized Data Cloud storage protocol?
-This missions will teach you ...
+Start building and deploying apps on top of the Cere Network Blockchain and new Decentralized Data Cloud storage protocol!
+Complete these onboarding steps to set-up your Cere Account and earn your first 500 CERE Token on Mainnet.

 <aside>
 📌 *Cere Contributor’s only:*